How can we help you?

 To save the changes in the document you are working on, do one of the following:

-On the Toolbar, select the File section and click the arrow to the right of the t_file_save Save button.
-In the drop-down list, select Save.
+On the Home tab, in the File group, click the arrow to the right of the t_file_save Save button and select Save command from the drop-down list.

 Was this helpful?